-Loans from international financial organizations include loans from Asian Development Bank, European Bank for Reconstruction and Development and International Bank for Economic Co-operation.
+Loans from international financial organizations include loans from European Bank for Reconstruction and Development.
+Loans from Asian Development Bank and International Bank for Economic Co-operation were repaid during 2023.

 Loans from refinancing credit organizations include loans from National Mortgage Company and Home for Youth.